Glautor/base-api/README.md

 # BASE API

-This project is an API for authenticating
+This project is a base for a professional and scalable ruby on rails project

 ## Dependencies